wesker-albert/gitchangelog/README.rst

 .. note:: The updated version of gitchangelog works best with the updated
-          pystache version `available here`_ (thought it should also ""work" with the last release on pypi).
+          pystache version `available here`_  (as well as on pypi now).
           Please file a github issue here if you encounter any problems.

 .. _available here: https://github.com/sarnold/pystache